grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 - Windows 11
 ---

-# Surface Pro 12-in Service Guide
+# Surface Pro 12-in Component Disassembly and Reassembly

 > [!CAUTION]
-> Review the [Repair Safety Guidelines](surface-repair-safety-guidelines.md#general-safety-precautions) page and [Battery Safety](surface-repair-safety-guidelines.md#Battery-Safety) guidelines in their entirety before proceeding with any repair steps.
+> Review the [Repair Safety Guidelines](surface-repair-safety-guidelines.md#general-safety-precautions) page and [Battery Safety](surface-repair-safety-guidelines.md#battery-safety) guidelines in their entirety before proceeding with any repair steps.
 > [!IMPORTANT]
 > During repair of the Surface Pro 12-inch, screws used to secure components in the device can be reused and are not provided in the FRU replacement kits.
 To obtain replacement screws, you will have to purchase the screw kit.
 Refer to the [Service Parts List](surface-pro-12in-device-information-and-service-parts.md#illustrated-service-parts-list) for the screw kit SKU and [Screw Map](surface-pro-12in-device-information-and-service-parts.md#surface-pro-12-inch-fru-screw-map) for screw type and tracking information.